Religion and health: Scientific research

-More than 3000 empirical studies have examined relationships between religion and health, including more than 1200 in the 20th century, and more than 2000 additional studies between 2000 and 2009.
+More than 3,000 empirical studies have examined relationships between religion and health, including more than 1,200 in the 20th century, and more than 2,000 additional studies between 2000 and 2009.
 Various other reviews of the religion/spirituality and health literature have been published.
 These include two reviews from an NIH-organized expert panel that appeared in a 4-article special section of American Psychologist.
 Several chapters in edited academic books have also reviewed the empirical literature.
 The literature has also been reviewed extensively from the perspective of public health and its various subfields ranging from health policy and management to infectious diseases and vaccinology.

 More than 30 meta-analyses and 100 systematic reviews have been published on relations between religious or spiritual factors and health outcomes.

 Dimensions of health

 The World Health Organization (WHO) discerns four dimensions of health, namely physical, social, mental, and spiritual health.

 Physical health

 Positive effects

 According to Ellison & Levin (1998), some studies indicate that religiosity appears to positively correlate with physical health.
 For instance, mortality rates are lower among people who frequently attend religious events and consider themselves both religious and spiritual.
-According to Seybold & Hill (2001), almost all studies involved in the effect of religion on a person's physical health have revealed it has a positive attribution to their lifestyle.
-These studies have been carried out among all ages, genders and religions.
-These are based on the experience of religion is positive in itself.
+According to Seybold & Hill (2001), almost all studies on the effect of religion on a person's physical health reveal a positive contribution to their lifestyle.
+Researchers have conducted these studies across various ages, genders, and religions.
+These are based on the experience that religion is positive in itself.

 One possibility is that religion provides physical health benefits indirectly.
 Church attendees present with lower rates of alcohol consumption and improvement in mood, which is associated with better physical health.
-Kenneth Pargament is a major contributor to the theory of how individuals may use religion as a resource in coping with stress, His work seems to show the influence of attribution theory.
+Kenneth Pargament Is a major contributor to the theory of how individuals may use religion as a resource in coping with stress.
+His work seems to show the influence of attribution theory.
 Additional evidence suggests that this relationship between religion and physical health may be causal.
-Religion may reduce likelihood of certain diseases.
-Studies suggest that it guards against cardiovascular disease by reducing blood pressure, and also improves immune system functioning.
+Religion may reduce the likelihood of certain diseases.
+Studies suggest that it guards against cardiovascular disease by reducing blood pressure and also improves immune system functioning.
 Similar studies have been done investigating religious emotions and health.
 Although religious emotions, such as humility, forgiveness, and gratitude confer health benefits, it is unclear if religious people cultivate and experience those emotions more frequently than non-religious peoples.